Braking action: Crosswind limits

 Whenever braking actions are issued, they are informing pilots that the aircraft maximum crosswind limits may have to be reduced on that runway because of reduced surface friction (grip).

 This should alert pilots that they may experience lateral/directional control issues during the landing roll-out.
 In a crosswind landing, the pilot tacks into wind to make allowances for the sideways force that is being applied to the aircraft (also known as using a crab angle).
 This sideways force occurs as the wind strikes the aircraft's vertical fin causing the aircraft to weathercock or weathervane.
 This manifests itself as an angular displacement of the fuselage relative to the runway centreline.
 This angular displacement is known as drift angle.
 Just before or upon initial ground contact, the pilot must re-align the fuselage to zero the drift angle (i.e. correct it to parallel with the runway's centreline).
 This re-alignment is accomplished using the rudder flight control surface.
 As the wheels make contact with the runway surface there are a lot of side forces and torsion placed on the tyres due to them countering the weathervane effect which continues to try to act upon the aircraft.
 A combination inherent strength of the tyres and the action of the runway surface friction with them ensures that the pilot can continue to keep the aircraft aligned with the runway as the aircraft decelerates during the landing roll.
 If however the surface friction is diminished because of contamination then this may upset the balance of forces resulting in insufficient directional control to keep the aircraft on the runway.
 To ensure this does not occur there is a pro-rata reduction in the aircraft's crosswinds limits, which in turn limits the sideways forces acting on the aircraft, thus ensuring sufficient directional control.
 This is the explanation for approach and landing; for takeoff the converse is true.
 The rudder applies a force to counter the crosswind forces as the aircraft accelerates down the runway.
 At the same time the tyres are accommodating these forces through sidewall torsion, and giving grip with the runway surface.
 As the aircraft transitions from a ground vehicle to a flying vehicle rudder input is stopped by the pilot and the aircraft will weathervane.
 The subsequent drift angle will allow the aircraft to fly on a straight course.

-Pilots may receive this data through a "Snowtam runway state decoder" which forms an appendix to the internationally recognised METAR (METeorological Actual Report).
+Pilots may receive this data through a "Snowtam runway state decoder" which forms an appendix to the internationally recognised METAR (METeorological Aerodrome Report).

 In some countries in Europe, pilots will not receive local updated/modified braking action reports directly from an air traffic control (ATC) source unless a recent braking action test has been carried out and is being officially issued.
 ATC may advise other pilots that they have received a pilot report of a braking action, but since these reports can be variable and subjective, without any empirical value, it should be treated as an advisory.